How to: Configure RBAC for Internal/External Projects

 Configure the Project C Broker

 With these steps completed, you’ll have roles for each user in your environment.
-By assigning Roles and Groups, each user will be a part of their respective projects.
-Within those projects, they’ll be able to see their teammates' work.
-This use case is just one example of how you can leverage RBAC in Unqork.
+By assigning roles and groups, each user is part of their respective projects.